Did you know?

 The New Jersey Wild Outdoor Expo is a free event designed for visitors to discover ways to appreciate and enjoy the outdoors.

-The New Jersey Wild Outdoor Expo is the maturation of the Wildlife Heritage Festival, which the New Jersey Department of Environmental Protection’s Division of Fish and Wildlife has hosted since 2002 at the Pequest Trout Hatchery and Natural Resource Education Center in Oxford, NJ.
+The New Jersey WILD Outdoor Expo is the maturation of the Wildlife Heritage Festival, which the New Jersey Department of Environmental Protection’s Division of Fish and Wildlife has hosted since 2002 at the Pequest Trout Hatchery and Natural Resource Education Center in Oxford, NJ.

 The Wildlife Heritage Festival was held on the last Saturday in September to recognize and celebrate National Hunting and Fishing Day and to increase awareness and a sense of stewardship in participants toward New Jersey’s fish and wildlife resources.
 The attending public had the opportunity to: try their hand at shooting sports, practice spin casting techniques and learn about New Jersey’s natural history along with a host of other environmentally relevant content.

-In an effort to broaden the scope of the Wildlife Heritage Festival to include non-consumptive activities and a larger diversity of outdoor recreation instruction, the Department’s Division of Fish and Wildlife is partnering with the Division of Parks and Forestry and the Conserve Wildlife Foundation of New Jersey to hold the first New Jersey Wild Outdoor Expo in September 2010.
+In an effort to broaden the scope of the Wildlife Heritage Festival to include non-consumptive activities and a larger diversity of outdoor recreation instruction, the Department’s Division of Fish and Wildlife partnered with the Division of Parks and Forestry and the Conserve Wildlife Foundation of New Jersey to hold the first New Jersey Wild Outdoor Expo in September 2010.

 Make a Difference